...making Linux just a little more fun!

 On Fri, Jun 18, 2010 at 03:04:00PM +0100, Thomas Adam wrote:

-> 2010/6/18 Jimmy O'Regan <joregan at gmail.com>: > > A friend ?just sent me a Sierpi?ski triangle generator in 14 lines of > > C++ (http://codepad.org/tD7g8shT), my response is 11 lines of C: > > > > #include <stdio.h> > > > > int main() { > > ?int a, b; > > ?for (a = 0; a < 64; ++a) { > > ? ?for (b = 0; b < 64; ++b) > > You can likely golf this using bit-shifting. > > > ...but I'm wondering if Ben has a Perl one-liner? > > http://www.perlmonks.org/index.pl?node_id=188405
+> 2010/6/18 Jimmy O'Regan <joregan at gmail.com>: > > A friend ?just sent me a Sierpi?ski triangle generator in 14 lines of > > C++ (http://codepad.org/tD7g8shT), my response is 11 lines of C: > > > > #include <stdio.h> > > > > int main() { > > ?int a, b; > > ?for (a = 0; a < 64; ++a) { > > ? ?for (b = 0; b < 64; ++b) > > You can likely golf this using bit-shifting. > > > ...but I'm wondering if Ben has a Perl one-liner?> > http://www.perlmonks.org/index.pl?node_id=188405

 I love PM.
 You can find all kinds of Perl funk there.
-Although, with my last improvement, the one-liner offered there is exactly the same length as mine.
+Although, with

 -- OKOPNIK CONSULTING Custom Computing Solutions For Your Business Expert-led Training | Dynamic, vital websites | Custom programming 443-250-7895 http://okopnik.com